How and When to Harvest Garlic

 At the same time, it is important to know how to harvest garlic bulbs.
 Luckily this is not too complicated.

 So, let’s “dig” in and I’ll try to clear it up as much as I can!

 When to Harvest Garlic

-So, when should you harvest your garlic?
+So, when should you harvest your growing garlic bulbs?

-This is not an exact science, and it largely depends on the sort your growing and the climate you’re in.
+This is not an exact science, and it largely depends on the sort you’re growing and the climate you’re in.
 It is also important to note that there are three garlic harvests during a year.

 The third – and main – harvest comes usually later in the summer, around mid-July up to late august.
 Again, all of these timelines can be pushed ahead of schedule if the climate is warm, or there were stretches of unusually warm weather, so it is best to check upon your plants regularly.